stonefl/stonefl.github.io/_posts/2019-03-19-install-hortonworks-hdp-3-1-0-on-cluster-of-vmware-virtual-machines.md

 ## 1.1.
 Setting Proxy

-If you're behind a proxy, you need to specify your proxy server information, because many repositories, including `yum` repository, are accessed through the proxy servers.
+If you're behind a proxy, you need to specify your proxy server information, because many repositories, including `yum`, are accessed through the proxy servers.
 For each host, you can set up proxy server info through adding

 ```
 export https_proxy=https://<your.https-proxy.address>:<port#>